th2-net/th2-conn-dirty-broken-fix/README.md

 Rule specific configurations:
 - **allowMessagesBeforeRetransmissionFinishes** - when set to true, new business messages can be sent in between recovery messages.
-- **recoveryConfig.outOfOrder** - when set to true, recovery messages sent to gateway out of order of their sequence numbers.
+  **recoveryConfig.outOfOrder** - when set to true, recovery messages is sent to gateway out of order of their sequence numbers.
-- **recoveryConfig.sequenceResetForAdmin** - when set to false Admin messages like logon, logout, etc that are part of requested gap are sent as is instead of SequenceReset with GapFill flag.
+  **recoveryConfig.sequenceResetForAdmin** - when set to false, Admin messages like logon, logout, etc that are part of requested gap are sent as is instead of SequenceReset with GapFill flag.
-- **missOutgoingMessagesConfiguration.count** - defines how many outgoing messages client should skip and will not send to gateway, to create gap.
+- **missOutgoingMessagesConfiguration.count** - defines how many outgoing messages client should skip and shouldn't send to gateway, to create gap.

 ### Rule Type: RESEND_REQUEST
 ```yaml